 25 July 2022

 I loved David Warner in 'Providence', 'Masada', 'The Omen' and 'The Man with Two Brains'.
 So when he was performing in Major Barbara on Broadway, I took the opportunity to go backstage after the show to see if he would be willing to meet me - and he hosted me in his dressing room for an hour.
-At one point to my astonishment, a famous American actor knocked on his dressing room door and David apologised that he was meeting a new English friend and wouldn’t be able to chat.
+To my astonishment, at one point a famous American actor knocked on his dressing room door and David apologised that he was meeting a new English friend and wouldn’t be able to chat.
 Two months later I was working late in my office and finally escaped onto Regent Street at 9pm, walking straight into David as he was passing on the pavement.
-He remembered our NY meeting and suggested we go for a drink.
+He remembered our Broadway meeting and suggested we go for a drink.
 In return I invited him to dinner a month later and had a dreamlike evening chatting with a man I had admired for so long.
 When he found out our company patron was Paul Scofield, he asked if I would be willing to pass on an apology for his behaviour in Stratford when he was giving his acclaimed performance of Hamlet to Paul’s Claudius.
 There was such a humility, interest, engagement and honesty about the man.
-Along with all the pleasure and inspiration he gave me in his stage, films and television work – meeting the man himself was one of my life’s great delights.
+Along with all the pleasure and inspiration he gave me in his stage, films and television work – meeting the man himself was one of my life’s greatest delights.

 Back to Blog